noumanmanan-msft/azure-ai-content-understanding-python/docs/set_env_for_labeled_data.md

 2. Azure Storage Explorer is a tool which makes it easy to work with Azure Storage data.
 Install it and login with your credential, follow the [guide](https://aka.ms/download-and-install-Azure-Storage-Explorer).
 3. Create a blob container or use an exist one from Azure Storage Explorer.
    <img src="./create-blob-container.png" width="600" />
-4. Crate a folder in root of blob container.
+4. Create a folder in root of blob container.
 Note the name of the folder, and It could be used as parameter **TRAINING_DATA_PATH** when running the sample code.
    <img src="./create-blob-virtual-dir.png" width="800" />
 5. Upload all the labeling files from [document_training](./document_training/) to the folder.
    <img src="./upload-labeling-files.png" width="800" />